CityOfNewYork/nyco-patterns/src/utilities/animate/animate.md

     fadeIn
     fadeInUp

+## Default Animations

-The following selectors and their properties are animated by default;
+The following elements and certain properties are animated by default;

     a
     input